valery1707/wercker-docs/content/docs/steps/internal-steps.md

 - `force-tags`: Force apply tags on docker images built by wercker (see [docker documentation](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.20/#tag-an-image-into-a-repository)).
 Defaults to true.
 - `ports`: Comma separated list of ports which can be exposed.
 The number can end with `/tcp` or `/udp`.
 If omitted,`/tcp` will be used.
-This is the equivelant of `EXPOSE` in a Dockerfile.
+This is the equivalent of `EXPOSE` in a Dockerfile.
 - `volumes`: Comma separated list of volumes which will be exposed.
-This is the equivelant of `VOLUME` in a Dockerfile.
+This is the equivalent of `VOLUME` in a Dockerfile.
 - `working-dir`: Override the working directory of the container.
-This is the equivelant of `WORKDIR` in a Dockerfile.
+This is the equivalent of `WORKDIR` in a Dockerfile.
 - `author`: Set the author of the container.
-This is the equivelant of `MAINTAINER` in a Dockerfile.
+This is the equivalent of `MAINTAINER` in a Dockerfile.
 - `cmd`: Set the cmd for the new container.
-This is the equivelant of `CMD` in a Dockerfile.
+This is the equivalent of `CMD` in a Dockerfile.
 We only support a single string value, which will be converted to exec form using [go-shlex](https://github.com/flynn-archive/go-shlex).
 - `entrypoint`: Set the entrypoint for the new container.
-This is the equivelant of `ENTRYPOINT` in a Dockerfile.
+This is the equivalent of `ENTRYPOINT` in a Dockerfile.
 We only support a single string value, which will be converted to exec form using [go-shlex](https://github.com/flynn-archive/go-shlex).
 - `disable-sync`: Disable syncing of the environment variables before running this step.
 Some containers do not support syncing of environment variables,